geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Or I would look?

 ##### **Wozeparrot** [[00:22:02](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1322)]
 For multi-device?
 I took a quick look at it.
-I think one of the...
+I think one of the..
 Probably the LVAC is not sharded properly.

 ##### **Geohot** [[00:22:17](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1337)]
 Okay, I will look.

 ##### **Wozeparrot** [[00:22:21](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1341)]
-But the JIT issue is very strange because the kernels...
+But the JIT issue is very strange because the kernels..
 We get a cache hit.
 Like, schedule cache does hit.
 And then something else is wrong in JIT.

 ##### **Chenyu** [[00:22:34](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1354)]
 Oh, so another thing that I don't have a good solution now is in tensor.py, or in general, we support some functions.
 That is not JIT-able because it calls item somewhere.
 We currently allow those in tensor.py, and we just kind of need to be mindful that don't use those if you want to use JIT, which is kind of annoying.
 I don't know if George, you have any idea on this.

 ##### **Geohot** [[00:23:02](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1382)]
 So, I mean, we could disallow realization in the JIT.
 Or at least not realization, but copy out.
-Like, what I would probably do is...
+Like, what I would probably do is..
 I think this is mostly a UX issue, and you want to add an assert if it ever tries to access any bytes from any tensors.
 You can do copy to different devices, all that's fine.
-But yeah, if it actually calls item, the problem is that it's doing...
+But yeah, if it actually calls item, the problem is that it's doing..
 That it's calling numpy or 2data or something.
 So, just add an assert there.

 ##### **Chenyu** [[00:23:39](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1419)]
 That's pretty good.
-I don't think this is an issue, but this is just generally...
+I don't think this is an issue, but this is just generally..
 Because I was reading tensor, and we have probably at least like two, three functions that has this.
 We at least want to make the arrow explicitly clear.

 ##### **Chenyu** [[00:23:55](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1435)]
 Yeah.

 ##### **Geohot** [[00:23:58](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1438)]
-Okay, so legit issue...
+Okay, so legit issue..
 I don't know.
-I mean, what I would really...
+I mean, what I would really..

 ##### **Chenyu** [[00:24:18](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1458)]
-I mean, what I would...
+I mean, what I would..
 Code wrong, like none in my device?

 ##### **Wozeparrot** [[00:24:24](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1464)]
 No, but I've moved over to MI300, and I've been testing on that.